Puzzles18 min read

 Map musical notes to directions: C = Up, D = Down, E = Left, F = Right.
 Present a five-note melody on sheet music.
 Players decode each note as a directional input.

-Clue integration: Musical locks and sound puzzles pair naturally with this approach.
+Clue integration: Sound and musical puzzles pair naturally with this approach.
 A room that uses both a musical note cipher and a directional lock built around the same melody creates genuine thematic coherence.

 Best for: Music-themed rooms, intermediate-to-advanced players, hybrid musical/directional puzzle chains.